JOIN US FOR OUR 39TH ANNUAL MEETING – WE’RE COMING TO TOWN!

 Ralph has been at the helm of our longest running project–our nearly 20 year effort to complete the Mt.
 Hood Land trade.
 You couldn’t ask for better guy to have in your corner.
 Ralph grew up on a cheese farm in the Blue Ridge Mountains of Virginia.
 After high school he left for Colorado’s Rocky Mountains to study Political Science at the University of Colorado at Boulder.
 He attended law school at Willamette University then completed an externship at 1000 Friends of Oregon and a fellowship at the Nature Conservancy where he learned about environmental, land use and natural resources work.
 In 2001, Ralph founded the Crag Law Center with Chris Winter to provide affordable legal assistance to groups promoting conservation issues.
 Ralph has developed a specialty in public lands and natural resources law and has worked with dozens of clients throughout the Pacific Northwest since Crag’s founding.
 HRVRC was one of Crag’s first clients and we have been relying on his formidable legal chops ever since.

-The Challenges Ahead: Q & A with John Roberts, Hood River County Community Development Director and City of Hood River Official TBA.
+The Challenges Ahead: Q & A with John Roberts, Hood River County Community Development Director and Steve Wheeler, City Manager, City of Hood River.
 Hood River is at a pivotal time and we need wise planning now more than ever as we seek to deal with issues like affordable housing, climate change and equity.
 County and city officials will share what they consider to be the crucial, tough choices facing our community in the years ahead.

 Drawing for our amazing Electric Bike Raffle!
 Will you be a lucky winner?
 Only, if you buy a ticket.

 We hope you can join us!